Netbeheer-Nederland/gen-linkml-profile/README.md

-  children      Show all children for the class in a hierarchical view docs          Generate a documentation table for the class names export        Export an OWL/XML output file. merge         Merge one or more schemas into the target schema profile       Create a new LinkML schema based on the provided class... pydantic      Pre-process the schema for use by gen-pydantic
+  children      Show all children for the class in a hierarchical view docs          Generate a documentation table for the class names export        Export an OWL/XML output file. profile       Create a new LinkML schema based on the provided class... pydantic      Pre-process the schema for use by gen-pydantic
 ```